mozilla/releasewarrior/releases/firefox-beta-48.0b2.md

 ### Issues
 - Trees closed due to windows disconnects excerbated diagnosis/resolution of following issues (Bug 1281199)
+- Kim Marked that beta-cdntest was ready and it wasn't (e-mail was sent).
 - Many failures of Bug 1276110 (issue with wget relating to cloud-mirror.
 One repack task failed >12 times...
+  - Once learning that it only failed in us-east and not us-west we also had the issue that there was no windows builders available in us-west due to the pricing algorithm.
 - Buildbot bridge failing to properly update status on some reruns, traceback indicating scope issue, #taskcluster talk exposed that we never claimed the rerun before trying to reclaim it
 - Encrypted environment vars used for beetmover expire after only 24 hours, while the task deadline is 4 days.
 TODO: File bug (and patch) to update the env expirey to match that of the task.
 Necessitates build2